amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

   }
 {% endcodeblock %}

-Again, we have to be careful about updating the references and handling special cases such as when there's only one element.
+Again, we have to be careful about updating the references and handling exceptional cases such as only one element.

 <a id="DoublyLinkedList.removeLast"></a>
 {% codeblock LinkedList.prototype.removeLast lang:js mark:6 https://github.com/amejiarosario/dsa.js/blob/master/src/data-structures/linked-lists/linked-list.js full code  %}